Highlands Coffee: Brand collaborations

 Jollibee owns several of the markets of the fast-food chains in the Philippines.
 On November 22, 2019, it made its joint venture with the Vietnamese brand Highlands Coffee public.

-Jollibee had signed an agreement to make their joint venture firm ‘Superfoods Group’ to list at the Vietnam Stock Exchange.
+Jollibee had signed an agreement to make their joint venture firm 'Superfoods Group' to list at the Vietnam Stock Exchange.
 Superfoods is the owner of Highlands Coffee and other brands, such as Pho 24.
 In addition to being the fastest-growing joint-ventures of Jollibee, Superfoods has $55 million worth of annual sales.
 Moreover, with its revenues going 36% for its first nine months of operation, Highlands Coffee is currently basking in the growth rate of 78% from last year.

-As per the agreement between Jollibee and Highlands Coffee, Jollibee will be the owner of 60% of the joint venture ‘Superfoods’, while Highlands Coffee will have the remaining 40%.
+As per the agreement between Jollibee and Highlands Coffee, Jollibee will be the owner of 60% of the joint venture 'Superfoods', while Highlands Coffee will have the remaining 40%.

-Superfoods, through the Highlands packaged products and coffee shops, aims to offer the Asian consumers great café and coffee experience at reasonable prices.

-Moreover, it also aims to provide the Asian consumer healthy and high-quality Vietnamese food through their Pho 24 brand.